By Rebecca Alwine, Army Spouse

 The Surface Deployment & Distribution Command (SDDC) oversees all moving regulations and has a host of information on their website.
 Most of it regarding Privately Owned Vehicles (POVs) is for those authorized a government shipment of their vehicle overseas.

-When moving two or more cars to your next duty station, there are several options.
+When moving cars, as in two or more, to your next duty station, there are several options.
 None of them are covered by the military themselves, though mileage reimbursement is available for qualifying situations.

 If you chose not to drive all of your vehicles to your next duty station, you can pay to ship them.
 This cost is completely out-of-pocket, though in some cases can be claimed on taxes as a moving expense later on.
 There are several companies who will ship vehicles through the continental U.S. and will ship door-to-door, making it easier than the government’s shipping which goes to one of a select few shipping ports.
 A recommended place to start is UShip for Military.

 For each vehicle that is driven to the next duty station, there is an amount per mile that is paid to the service member.
 That is called the Monetary Allowance in Lieu of Transportation (MALT) and is $0.17 per mile per authorized vehicle, which is up to two, as stated in the PCS orders.
 If you have two adults and two cars, you can each drive one.
 Caravanning like this can be really annoying, but it is the simplest and usually cheapest option.

 This option is one of my favorites, because it shows just how helpful the military family can be.
 For everyone who wants to transport multiple vehicles to a new duty station, there is someone else who is willing to drive.
 That person may be willing to drive your car to the same duty station, in exchange for some room in the back seat or a small monetary contribution.
 Some families also have parents or siblings who love road trips and would be willing to drive as well.